microsoftgraph/microsoft-graph-docs-contrib/concepts/accessreviews-overview.md

 ---
-title: "Overview of the access reviews API for groups - Microsoft Graph"
+title: "Overview of access reviews API for groups"
-description: "Overview of the access reviews API for groups"
+description: "The access reviews API for groups allows you to programmatically review access to your groups"
 author: "FaithOmbongi"
 localization_priority: Normal
 ms.prod: "governance"